adamtornhill/code-maat/README.md

 Future versions of Code Maat are likely to include direct visualization support.
 For now, the generated csv can be saved to a file and imported into a spreadsheet program such as OpenOffice or Excel.
 That allows us to generate charts such as the ones below:

 ![coupling visualized](doc/imgs/coupling_sample.png).

+### Intermediate results

+Code Maat supports an `identity` analysis.
+By using this switch, Code Maat will output the intermediate parse result of the raw VCS file.
+This can be useful either as a debug aid or as input to other tools.

 ### JVM options